bondarukoleh/java_playground/info/basics.md

 - All static variables in a class are initialized before any object of that class can be created.
 - Static variables in a class are initialized before any static method of the class runs.
 - Static final variables are constants, should be named with caps.
 - A static initializer is a block of code that runs when a class is loaded, before any other code can use the class, so it’s a great place to initialize a static final variable.
+- a class with only static methods, and you do not want it to be instantiated, you can mark the constructor private.
+- There is only one copy of a static variable in a class, rather than one copy per each instance for instance variables.

 ```java
 class Foo {
     final static int x;